bosconian-dynamics/hackshell/README.md

 # Structure & Implementation
 The shell emulator works by organizing "commands" (analogous to hackmud's "scripts") defined with a name, security level, and operation into "command domains" (hackmud's "users", "corps", and... basically anything that might prefix a script name).
 The shell can then parse input strings and scriptors to resolve respective commands in the appropriate domain.

-The emulator is composed of four basic classes.
+The emulator is composed of five basic classes.

 ## Shell
 The Shell class is responsible for interpreting input, maintaining macro definitions, organizing command domains, and executing commands and macros.
 Of particular note, it composes the context object passed to every command's operation function on execution.